 When you know the crucial elements to developing a communication plan, it will allow you to know who you are addressing, the type of messages that you will send, and of course, how you’re going to get those messages across so that they can reach the target audience.

 It is why the first question to ask first is, “how do you develop an effective communication plan?”
 This is the first step before you start communicating with your audiences because each person you will reach out to should have customised messages that will be sent through the best communication channels.

 If proper planning is not done before communicating with the target audiences, then there’s a big chance that your efforts will be wasted.
 Now that you have an idea of what a communication plan is, it’s time to learn the answers to the question, “how do you write a good communication plan?”

-In order to start creating a good communication plan, you’re going to need ten components.
+In order to start creating a good communication plan, you’re going to need ten elements.
 Once you’ve mastered all of them well, then you can definitely take your communication plan to the next level.
-Let’s start with the first component in developing a communication plan outline.
+Let’s start with the first element in developing a communication plan outline.